 You must have a current or active benefit award.
 These are records with activity in the last 12 months.

-Manhattan College participates in the VA Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) to assist with funding tuition expenses for military veterans.
+Manhattan College participates in the VA Yellow Ribbon Program to assist with funding tuition expenses for military veterans and dependents.

-This tuition-benefit program includes both undergraduate and graduate study and either full- or part-time enrollment.
-When combined with other VA educational benefits, the Yellow Ribbon program allows you to attend Manhattan college at at little or no cost.
+This tuition benefit program includes both undergraduate and graduate study and either full or part-time enrollment.
+For eligible GI Bill® recipients, as a Unlimited Yellow Ribbon school this program allows you to attend Manhattan College in New York City at no cost.

-Manhattan College is consistently recognized as a top school for veteran students by U.S. News & World Report.
+Manhattan College is consistently recognized as a top school for student veterans by U.S. News & World Report.
 Learn more about our homegrown Veteran Success program that provides a way for student veterans to acclimate to college life.

 If you are an eligible dependent (survivor, spouse, or child) of a veteran, the VA provides education and training opportunities through the Dependants’ Educational Assistance (DEA) program (Chapter 35) which includes a stipend.

 Eligible dependents must apply by submitting the VA Form 22-5490 and/or VA 22-5495 (if transferring colleges) form(s) online or by mail to the appropriate VA regional office.

 Once your application has been processed by the VA, you will be mailed a certificate of eligibility (COE) which states your specific entitlements.
 You will need the SSN of the veteran in order to process the COE.